 The “Das Lied der Deutschen” or “The Song of the Germans” is the national anthem of Germany.
 Written by the German linguist and poet August Heinrich Hoffmann von Fallersleben in 1841, the song was adopted as the anthem of Germany in 1922.
 However, the music had been composed early in 1797 by Joseph Haydn as an anthem for the birthday of the Austrian Emperor Francis II of the Holy Roman Empire.
 In 1990, when Germany was reunified, the government decided to adopt only the third stanza as the national anthem.

-One of the important cultural symbol of Germany, Brandenburg Gate is an important German landmark.
+One of the important cultural symbols of Germany, Brandenburg Gate is an important German landmark.
 It is located in Berlin.
 A former city gate, it was commissioned by King Frederick William II of Prussia and built by Carl Gotthard Langhans from 1788 to 1791.
-The monument suffered great damage in the Second World War, but was restored from 2000 to 2002 by the Berlin Monument Conservation Foundation.
+The monument suffered great damage in the Second World War but was restored from 2000 to 2002 by the Berlin Monument Conservation Foundation.